Ambigolimax waterstoni: Taxonomy

 This is one of the several species formerly confused under the name Limax nyctelius and later Lehmannia nyctelia or Ambigolimax nyctelius.

 In the early 1930s A.R.
 Waterston wrote his undergraduate thesis describing a species of "Limax" from the Royal Botanic Garden Edinburgh.
 These specimens and others were the basis for H.E.
 Quick in 1946 to name them as Limax nyctelius, a species described from Algeria.
 By that time M. Connolly had used this name for the same species in South Africa.
 It was subsequently reported more widely.
 Only in 2022 was it realised that these further findings were not all of the same species: slugs from the Carpathian Mountains and Bulgaria were of a species now called Lehmannia carpatica and the recently invasive species in Western Europe and California has been renamed Ambigolimax parvipenis.
 Furthermore, the original Limax nyctelius was recognised as a species of Letourneuxia.

 Hence the species from Edinburgh has been renamed Ambigolimax waterstoni, after A.R.
 Waterston, with the holotype being one of his specimens from the Royal Botanic Garden Edinburgh, still preserved in the National Museum of Scotland.

 Distribution

 The original home of A. waterstoni is likely Algeria.
-It is probably an introduction on the island of Elba.
+It is present probably as an introduction on the Mediterranean islands of Elba and Corsica.
 In South Africa, Australia, and New Zealand it has spread outdoors quite widely.
-Additional historical occurrences are in the Edinburgh and perhaps Glasgow botanic gardens, and probably on imported palms in Washington DC.
+Additional historical occurrences are in botanic gardens in Edinburgh and perhaps Glasgow, and probably on imported palms in Washington DC.